Day 29 - Sioux Falls SD to Worthington MN

 Mileage: 70 miles

-Weather: Upper 60s to start.
-Low 90s to end.
-Winds out of the SW.
+Weather: Low 60s to start.
+Low 80s to end.
+Light winds out of the NW.

 Highlights of the day:

 Speaking of which… The first day back after a rest day can be a little rough on the riders’ bodies.
 I know that sounds crazy but when you get your mind and body into the habit of riding every day, breaking that routine even for one day can cause the mind and body to complain.
-So, it’s fortunate that the terrain for today’s ride wasn’t too challenging and the winds were friendlier than they’ve been lately.
+So, it’s fortunate that the terrain for today’s ride wasn’t too challenging and the winds were friendly.

 The route started with a great ride on a bike path that I talked about the other day.
 It’s so nice I’ll provide a few more details.
 The City of Sioux Falls has put a lot of money and effort upgrading the bike path that follows along the Big Sioux River.
 It’s called the Downtown River Greenway Project and it gave us the perfect route to navigate through the city.
 Lovely views of the river.
 Little traffic.
 Most enjoyable.
 We left the path at Falls Park, a nice photo op and the source Sioux Falls’ name.